 In addition to his 25-year banking career, Harding has a life-long affinity for writing.
 He began with essays and letters to the editor in high school and later founded JaxPoliticsOnline, a blog focused on politics in Northeast Florida.
 The blog broke numerous stories and was named “best local politics blog” by Folio Weekly.
 In 2009, Harding left banking to join the Florida Times-Union, the state's oldest daily newspaper, as its business and politics columnist.

 While with the Times-Union, Harding began the widely-acclaimed "Florida Morning" blog that was the first-of-its-kind daily digest of Florida politics.
-Harding received numerous awards during his journalism career, including Sunshine State Awards for "Broken Trust" and "Secret Agent."
-During his tenure with the Times-Union, Harding served as a political commentator for First Coast News, the Jacksonville affiliates of ABC and NBC, and WJCT, the local NPR affiliate.
+He received numerous awards during his journalism career, including Sunshine State Awards from the Society for Professional Journalists for "Broken Trust" and "Secret Agent."
+During his tenure with the Times-Union, Harding served as a political commentator for First Coast News, the Jacksonville affiliates of ABC and NBC, and WJCT Radio, the local NPR affiliate.

 Harding left the Times-Union to serve as the director of communications for the City of Jacksonville and as a special advisor to the mayor.
 After leaving city government, Harding re-joined the banking industry in the fall of 2011.